Updated 15 June 2026

 What Not to Say in a Resignation Letter: 10 Mistakes That Burn Bridges

 Your resignation letter lives in your HR file for years, sometimes decades.
 These 10 mistakes are the most common ways professionals sabotage their own references, reputation, and future career options.
-Each entry includes what people write, why it backfires with data, and what to say instead.
+Each entry includes what people write, why it backfires, and what to say instead.

 "My manager was the worst boss I have ever had."